wavefrontHQ/docs/pages/doc/csp_security_policy.md

 ![Annotated Edit Rule screenshot.
 Highlights Press Enter in Prefix / Source and Point Tag section](images/csp_metrics_s_edit_rule.png)

-### Example for Metrics Security Policies
+### Examples for Metrics Security Policies

 Before you start, plan your strategy.
 Here are some common scenarios.

 #### Example: Restrict Access to Confidential Metrics

-This example restricts access to specific ranges of highly-sensitive metrics, say revenue numbers, to select groups of users.
+This example restricts access to specific ranges of highly-sensitive metrics, say revenue numbers, to the specified groups of users.

 ![Screenshot of policy rules, where the finance group can access revenue numbers.](images/metrics_security_restrict.png)